GarfAbh/Master-Thesis/README.md

 # Instalation

 Download the repository.
 Then go to the source folder and just run the instalation script.
 It will directly build the project, dowload the data, run the example executable.

+this could take several minutes as OSRM is huge to build.

+basicaly clone the repo then run :
+`./instalation-script.sh`